ActiveState/doozerconfig/README.md

     doozer, _ := doozer.Dial("localhost:8046")
     rev, _ := doozer.Rev()

-    // map Config fields to "/myapp/" + the struct tag above.
+    // Map Config fields to "/myapp/" + the struct tag above.
     // eg: MaxItems will be mapped to /myapp/config/max_items
     //     EnvVars will be mapped to /myapp/config/envvars/* cfg := doozerconfig.New(doozer, rev, &Config, "/myapp/")

-    // load config values from doozer and assign to Config fields _ = cfg.Load()
+    // Load config values from doozer and assign to Config fields _ = cfg.Load()

-    // watch for live changes to doozer config go func() {
+    // Watch for live changes to doozer config, and automatically
-        // Monitor automatically updates the fields of `Config`;
+    // update the struct fields.
+The callback function can be used to
-        // the callback function is called for every update or error. cfg.Monitor("/myapp/config/*", func(name string, value interface{}, err error) {
+    // handle errors, and to get notified of changes. go cfg.Monitor("/myapp/config/*", func(name string, value interface{}, err error) {
         fmt.Printf("config changed in doozer; %s=%v\n", name, value)
     })
-    }()
 }
 ```